iLambda/sparse-binary-matrix/README.md

 ```
 Returns the identity matrix of dimension n.

-The time complexity of this method is O(n²)
+The time complexity of this method is O(n)

 #### zero
 ```js